yuzom/ml_classifiers_comparison/README.md

 # ml_classifiers_comparison

-This program compares the accuracy, training time, test time, and memory usage of the three supervised machine learning models used for classification:
+This program compares the accuracy, training time, test time, and memory usage of the three supervised machine learning models used for classification on the iris dataset:

 * Logistic regression
 * K Nearest Neighbor